plone/volto/README.md

 ## Supported browsers

-Volto works well with any modern (evergreen) browser, including their mobile
-flavors: Chrome, Firefox, Safari, and Edge.
+Volto works well with the current version of any modern browser, including their mobile flavors: Chrome, Firefox, Safari, and Edge.

 We do not guarantee that outdated browsers such as Internet Explorer 11 are supported by Volto.

-#### KGS (known good set of versions) for backend packages
+#### Known good set of versions for backend packages

 On Plone 6, we recommend using the known good set (KGS) of package versions that are specified in the Plone release.